ElisaPln/Fiji_Macros_Elisa/README.md

     - **Conjugates**:
         - **Macro_ConjugatesExtraction.ijm** = Isolate the conjugates manually selected by the users from the .lif files and save the ROIs.
 Save each individual synapse with right orientation and colors as a .tif file in separated folder.
         - **Macro_ConjugatesShape.ijm** = Open isolated conjugates *[from Macro_ConjugatesExtraction]* and measure solidity and deformation at the synapse
+    - **Macro_NucleusExclusion.ijm** = (Macro for Hermine) Segment cells and nucleus using BF/Actin and DAPI and measure 1 channel intensity in cytoplasm vs nucleus